Opt-in form [Best practices & How to create]

 An email opt-in form works best when it’s part of a bigger strategy.
 Pair it with:

-• Waitlists or pre-launch forms — collect interest before a new product or service goes live.
+• Waitlists / pre-launch forms — gather early interest before something goes live.

-• Event or webinar sign-ups — use a short opt-in form to grow your list and keep attendees informed.
+• Event or webinar sign-ups — use a short form to keep people informed before and after the event.

 How to set it up